After school nanny work for students

 - You get paid a competitive wage, depending on your age, and receive full employee benefits such as such holiday pay, continuous training and mentor to provide support.

-Play care is a memorable student job.
+After school childcare is a memorable student job.
 It's definitely special!

-Play care is essentially a mixture of play work, traditionally associated with out of school clubs, and conventional childcare such as childminding.
+Out-of-school childcare is essentially a mixture of play work, traditionally associated with out of school clubs, and conventional childcare such as childminding.
 The difference is that is in the in the family’s own home.

 The role involves picking up children from school and walking home them home.
 Once home, you will need to: